everappz/everappz.github.io/content/docs/guide/evermusic/evermusic-guide-connections/_index.md

-# Evermusic Guide: Connections

-**Writer:** admin
-**Date:** Jan 1, 2020
-**Updated:** Dec 8, 2024
-**Reading Time:** 11 min read

 ---
+title: "Connections"
+date: 2020-01-01
+description: "Learn how to connect cloud services, computers, NAS devices, and manage your music files using Evermusic.
+Step-by-step guide to Wi-Fi Drive, SMB, DLNA, WebDAV, iTunes File Sharing, and more."
+keywords: [
+  "Evermusic", "cloud music player", "NAS streaming", "Wi-Fi Drive", "SMB", "WebDAV", "DLNA", "iTunes File Sharing", "connect cloud storage", "music transfer iPhone", "file manager iOS" ]
+tags: ["evermusic", "guide", "connections"]
+readingTime: 11
+draft: false
+---

 On this screen, you can connect various sources containing your music.
 You can integrate popular cloud services like Dropbox, Google Drive, and others, as well as connect your Mac or PC.
-Additionally, you have the option to import music from Apple Time Capsule or WD Cloud Mirror.
+Additionally, you have the option to import music from Apple Time Capsule or WD Cloud Home.

-**To connect a cloud service:**
+## Connect to cloud service

 - Open the 'Connections' tab
 - Select 'Connect a cloud service' from the menu